jhsoftware/SimpleDNS-Docs/docs/df_recursion.md

 Client applications (such as Internet browsers) request that the DNS server performs recursion for them by setting an RD (Recursion Desired) flag in the request packet.
 This is a recursive request.

-Client applications do this both because they do not posses the ability to resolve domain names themselves, and also to take advantage of centralized [caching](df_cache.md) on the DNS server.
+Client applications do this both because they do not possess the ability to resolve domain names themselves, and also to take advantage of centralized [caching](df_cache.md) on the DNS server.

 However, when a DNS server sends requests to other DNS servers as part of the recursion process, these requests are typically non-recursive (the RD flag is not set).